AnkitaPorel/test/gemma3-1b.md

 ---

 ### Notes
-- Each poem is presented under its respective title and category, with the original multilingual text unchanged as per your instructions.
+- Each poem is presented under its respective title and category, with the original multilingual text unchanged.
 - Code blocks (` ```plaintext `) are used to preserve the exact formatting and content of the poems.
-- Categories are translated to English in parentheses for clarity, while keeping the Bengali original.

-Let me know if you’d like further adjustments, such as adding more styling or organizing differently!